Jefferson County Court Records

 Birth and Death Records

-The County Clerk’s office holds birth and death records filed in Jefferson County between 1903 and 1966.
-To request a copy, applicants must complete the Application for Birth or Death Certificate and present a government-issued photo ID.
+The County Clerk's office holds birth and death records filed in Jefferson County between 1903 and 1966.
+To request a copy, complete the Application for Birth or Death Certificate and present a government-issued photo ID.
 Birth certificates are restricted to the registrant, immediate family members, or an authorized representative who submits a notarized Designation of Representative form.

 For records filed after 1966, contact the local city health department where the event occurred or the Texas Bureau of Vital Statistics in Austin.
-The Texas Vital Records ordering portal also allows online requests for birth and death certificates statewide.
+The Texas Vital Records ordering portal also handles online requests for birth and death certificates statewide.

 Jefferson County Probate Court Records